mjm088/mjm088.github.io/README.md

 # mjm088.github.io
-The purpose of this ePortfolio is to demonstrate skills I have learned throughout the various Computer Science courses I have taken.
+The purpose of this ePortfolio is to demonstrate some of the skills I have learned throughout the journey of obtaining my B.S. in Computer Science.

 ## Professional Self-Assessment